tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 2.1.1 =
-* **New feature:** Added `Block by country at registration` on `Login form`.
+* **New feature:** Added `Block by country (register, lost password)` at `Login form` on `Settings` tab in order to accept the registered users as membership from anywhere but block the request of new user ragistration and lost password by the country code.
-  Previously, every validation by county code and WP-ZEP is always prior to the state of logged in.
-In this release, though the `Block by country` on `Login form` is exactly the same as the previous version, note that `Disable` and `Block by country at registration` will always bypass other validations of country code (but all WP-ZEP are still effective) when the user logged in.
-* **Improvement:** Improved http response status code and message at blocking.
-  For example the `404.php` in the theme template directory or in the child theme directory is used if it exists.
-And new filter hooks `ip-geo-block-(comment|xmlrpc|login|admin)-(status|reason)` are available to apply the custom response code and reason for human.
+* **Improvement:** Added showing the custom error page for http response code 4xx and 5xx.
+For example the `403.php` in the theme template directory or in the child theme directory is used if it exists.
+And new filter hooks `ip-geo-block-(comment|xmlrpc|login|admin)-(status|reason)` are available to customize the response code and reason for human.
 * **Obsoleted:** Obsoleted the filter hooks `ip-geo-block-(admin-actions|admin-pages|wp-content)`.
 Alternatively new filter hooks `ip-geo-block-bypass-(admins|plugins|themes)` are added to